zencargo/google-storage-proxy/README.md

-## How to update image and push to Google Artifact Repository
+## How to build and push google-storage-proxy image to Google Artifact Repository

 This repo is a fork from https://github.com/cirruslabs/google-storage-proxy